MLReef/mlreef/docs/content/0-general/0-concepts/0-README.md

 We like to call them data repositories because

- 1. they host the data and data pipelines for creating ML models and
+ 1. they host the data and data pipelines for creating ML Algorithm and
  2. because they are as standard based on [git lfs](1-git/0-README.md).

 You can create or access existing ML projects (=data repositories) through the [marketplace](#marketplace).